Faculty: Carlisle Chambers

 Meeting Night: Tuesday

 This course will focus on the endangered wildlife of East Africa.
 Students will have opportunities to explore a variety of rich and distinctive ecosystems, such as jungles, tropical rainforests, tea plantations, savannas, and marine habitats.
 In particular, we will study the efforts to save the elephant from extinction due to poaching.
 In Uganda we will visit Murchison Falls National Park on the border with the Congo, where we will go on a Chimpanzee trek.
-In Tanzania we will visit Ngorongoro Crater National Park and Serengeti National Park, undeniably the greatest wildlife habitat in the world.
-We will also camp at the base of Mount Kilimanjaro and spend a day trekking on the mountain.
-We will finish our trip with a visit to the ancient and historical spice island of Zanzibar in the Indian Ocean.
+On our way to Kenya we will camp on the banks of the Nile where we will spend a day rafting and relaxing.
+From Uganda we will travel through Kenya visiting one of the greatest wildlife habitats in the world, Maasi Mara National Park, go biking through Hell's Gate National Park, and finally camp at Amboseli National Park at the base of Mt.
+Kilimanjaro.
+We then enter Tanzania where we we will travel to Dar es Salaam and then finish our trip with a visit to the ancient and historical spice island of Zanzibar in the Indian Ocean.

 To add to the cultural flavor of the course, students will have the opportunity to visit the capitals of Tanzania and Uganda, Dar es Salaam and Kampala, and to interact with the local population in a variety of environments.
-These will include a visit to African Hearts Orphanage, the Hadzabe tribe, the last true nomads of Africa, Ndere Cultural Center, and interaction with our African guides on a daily basis.
+These will include a visit to African Hearts Orphanage, a Massai tribal village, Ndere Cultural Center, and interaction with our African guides on a daily basis.

 EAST AFRICA TENTATIVE ITINERARY